Best Black Friday Fitness Equipment Deals See Deals

 • No matter if you order the women’s or men’s NOBULL Recs, the gym shoes come in the same eight colorways, with solid colors for the upper and outsole.

-Is the NOBULL Rec Trainer Worth It?
+Are the NOBULL Recs Worth It?

 The NOBULL Recs currently cost $119, which is actually a lower price point than when Amanda tested them out.
 At the price, this pair of shoes can be worth it to some, although Amanda found she preferred her NOBULL Impact shoes.